ETHS TEAMS Transition House

 Educational staff members work closely with community-based agencies to link participants with appropriate services.

-The TEAMS Transition program is designed to provide students with moderate to severe disabilities an opportunity to meet their IEP goals in a variety of educational and community-based settings.
+The TEAMS Transition program is designed to provide students with moderate to severe disabilities with an opportunity to meet their IEP goals in a variety of educational and community-based settings.
 The program empowers participants through independent skill development and participation in instructional, vocational, social, recreational, and daily-living activities.

 The IEP for each participant in the TEAMS Transition program is selected based on individual needs, and is developed and monitored in a collaborative manner by the participant, the participant's family, the home district educational staff members, and the Transition program team.